Renters’ Rights Bill guide

 • Rent increases are limited to once per year, via a Section 13 (S13) notice with at least 2 months’ notice.

-• Tenants may challenge the increase at the First-tier Tribunal, which will set a fair market rent (but not above the proposed amount) which will be applicable from the date of the Tribunals decision.
+• Tenants may challenge the increase at the First-tier Tribunal, which will set a fair market rent (but not above the proposed amount) which will be applicable from the date of the Tribunal's decision.

 • A Tribunal cannot set rent above the landlord’s proposal and no backdating is allowed.

-Rental Bidding Ban
+Rent Bidding Ban

 Rent in Advance